joshuajweldon/Python-Networking/README.md

 > Don’t forget to `close()` before you exit the application.

 #### Stretch
-If you are happy with you game, can you create a 3rd player?
+If you are happy with your game, can you create a 3rd player?
 How would you do it?

 ### Resources
 * [Python: sockets](https://docs.python.org/2/library/socket.html)